Nutrition Services Division Management Bulletin

 To minimize storage concerns, providers are only required to have program records on hand for the current month and the previous twelve months.
 Older records may be stored offsite as long as they are accessible within a reasonable time frame upon request.
 In addition, a provider may retain the records in hard copy or electronic format, as long as the records are available for review.

-A revised sample Standard Agreement Between a Sponsoring Organization and a Day Care Home Provider that includes required record retention requirements may be found on the California Department of Education Web page at http://www.cde.ca.gov/ls/nu/cc/fm.asp.
+A revised sample Standard Agreement Between a Sponsoring Organization and a Day Care Home Provider that includes required record retention requirements is available in the “Download Forms” section of the Child Nutrition Information and Payment System (CNIPS) CACFP module.

 After October 1, 2010, DCH sponsors should require corrective action of DCH providers that do not have records as of October 1, 2010.
 For the first offense, the corrective action should require the provider to retain these records for the time period outlined above.
 The second offense may require the agency to determine the DCH provider seriously deficient for not retaining the required records.